davidtavarez/davidtavarez.github.io/_posts/2018-09-29-cracking_weak_wifi.md

   - projects
 ---

 I must start saying: this **isn't a sophisticated** technique, this is just a simple use of **common sense**.
-I don't have Data plan on my mobile phone service, instead I have a portable WiFi router so I can do cool shit like share my internet connection to several devices using an [Anonabox](https://www.anonabox.com/).
-In order to acquire a SIM for this we must buy the mobile router to the ISP and I noticed somehting interesting: the WPA2-PSK is really easy to guess.
+I don't have a Data plan on my mobile phone, instead I have a portable WiFi router so I can do cool stuff like share my internet connection to several devices using an [Anonabox](https://www.anonabox.com/).
+In order to acquire a SIM for this we must buy the mobile router to the ISP and I noticed something interesting: the WPA2-PSK is really easy to guess.

 ### What is WPA2-PSK? ###

 Short for **W**i-Fi **P**rotected **A**ccess **2** - **P**re-**S**hared **K**ey, and also called WPA or WPA2 Personal,  it is a method of securing your network using WPA2 with the use of the optional Pre-Shared Key (PSK) authentication, which was designed for home users without an enterprise authentication server.

-To encrypt a network with WPA2-PSK you provide your router not with an encryption key, but rather with a **plain-English passphrase between 8 and 63 characters long**.
+To encrypt a network with WPA2-PSK you provide your router not with an encryption key, but with a **plain-English passphrase between 8 and 63 characters long**.
 Using a technology called **TKIP** (for Temporal Key Integrity Protocol), that passphrase, along with the network SSID, is used to generate unique encryption keys for each wireless client.
 And those encryption keys are constantly changed.
-Although WEP also supports passphrases, it does so only as a way to more easily create static keys, which are usually comprised of the hex characters **0-9 and A-F**.
+Although WEP also supports passphrases, it does it only as a way to easily create static keys, which are usually comprised of the hex characters **0-9 and A-F**.

 ### An explicit SSID and a weak Password ###

 I recently renew my contract with the ISP, in this case: Altice Dominicana.
-They give me a new **Alcatel 4G Wireless Router** and again, they ship the router with the same old pattern again and again.
+They gave me a new **Alcatel 4G Wireless Router** and again, they ship the router with the same old pattern again and again.
 The service is **really good**, kudos for Altice, that's why I keep choosing them, but since I don't trust my privacy to anyone, I'm always looking for weak vectors to protect myself.

 The default setting is simple: